SocietyForArtisticResearch/rc-pandoc-help/01-02-profile.md

 * __Manage versions__ create or restore snapshots, see
   [versions](#manage-versions).

-* __Export__ this function downloads a zip file, containing a HTML Export of the exposition.
-These HTML files can be opened on any computer with a browser, also offline.
+* __Export__\
+  allows to export an exposition as either PDF or HTML.

+  - __HTML:__
+    A complete offline version of the exposition as a folder of HTML compressed to a zipfile.
+It is equivalent to the online version and can be read using any browser, but does not require a internet connection.
 The start page is named __index.html__ .

+  - __PDF:__
+    Alternatively you can select PDF format.
+Dynamic elements as slideshows, video and audio recordings cannot be included in this format.

 * __Delete__ delete an exposition or work from the RC.